wdobrzanski/lock-free-ds/README.md

 The nice thing about lock-free algorithms is that they provide a very strong guarantee - global progress, although they are not necessarily better/faster than their lock-based counterparts.

-Currently, all implementations in this repository are vulnerable to the infamous [ABA problem](https://en.wikipedia.org/wiki/ABA_problem).
+Currently, some of implementations in this repository might be vulnerable to the infamous [ABA problem](https://en.wikipedia.org/wiki/ABA_problem).

 # Running
     mvn package